davem14/flight-inspection-app/documentation/Details.md

-To present the details of the flight, we created a several classes. view.details class:
+To present the details of the flight, we created 2 classes. view.details class:

 The view.details class is in the view part of the project and is used to present the gui data on the screen.